sean-smith/scale-out-computing-on-aws/docs/access-soca-cluster.md

 ![](imgs/access-6.png)

+!!!info "Terminate when idle"
+    Starting 2.5.0, HPC admins can configure idle time (`DCV_TERMINATE_IDLE_SESSION`, in hours).
+DCV session will automatically terminated if the session is inactive for too long.

 ### Session type

 You can choose the type of session you want to deploy, depending your needs.
 This parameter can be customized as needed